 This technique allows the bait to float in the current and presents the food to the fish in a natural way.
 It is a subtle trick that entices the fish to strike.

-Many anglers use spinning reels and rods when Idaho steelhead fishing, and they use them with multiple methods.
+Many anglers use spinning reels and rods when steelhead fishing in Idaho, and they use them with multiple methods.

 Lure Fishing – like salmon, spoons are a good bet for lures.
 Worm mimics, egg beads, spinners, and plugs are also an option.